Mastering the Gibson Les Paul Standard 50s Gold Top

 Significance in the Music Industry

 The Gibson Les Paul Standard 50s Gold Top promptly made its mark upon its release.
-It was a revolutionary design in a period where Fender’s Telecaster and Stratocaster models mainly dominated the industry.
+It was a revolutionary design in a period where Fender’s Telecaster and Stratocaster models dominated the industry.
 It provided guitarists with a new pallet of sounds to explore and implement in their music creation process, with its unique sonic output generated by the P-90 pickups.

 Contributions of Les Paul